Portsmouth: Climate

 Portsmouth has a mild oceanic climate, with more sunshine than most of the British Isles.
-Frosts are light and short-lived and snow quite rare in winter, with temperatures rarely dropping below freezing.
+Frosts are light and short-lived and snow is quite rare in winter, with temperatures rarely dropping below freezing.
 The average maximum temperature in January is 10 °C, and the average minimum is 5 °C. The lowest recorded temperature is -8 °C. In summer, temperatures sometimes reach 30 °C. The average maximum temperature in July is 22 °C, and the average minimum is 15 °C. The highest recorded temperature is 35 °C. The city gets about 645 mm of rain annually, with a minimum of 1 mm of rain reported 103 days per year.